Maps of manifolds of the same dimension with prescribed Thom-Boardman singularities: Preliminaries

-Let $X, X'$ be manifolds and let $Y\subset X$ be a stratified submanifold.
+Let $X, X'$ be manifolds and let $Y\subset X$ be a stratified subset.
 A map $f:X'\to X$ is called {\it transversal to $Y$} if it is transversal to every stratum.
-Then by the implicit function theorem $f^{-1}(Y)\subset X'$ is a stratified submanifold, whose strata are the preimages of the strata of $Y$.
-In particular, these preimages are smooth submanifolds of $X'$.
+By the Thom transversality theorem such maps form a dense open subset in $C^\infty(X',X)$.
+If $f$ is transversal to $Y$, then $f^{-1}(Y)\subset X'$ is a stratified subset whose strata are the preimages of the strata of $Y$ (see e.\,g.~\cite[Part\,I,~\S1.3]{goresky-macpherson}).
+In particular, by the implicit function theorem, these preimages are smooth submanifolds of~$X'$.

-It turns out that the set of critical points of a generic map admits a ``good'' stratification (see Lemma\ref{l:sigma-stratification}).
-First let us prove the following proposition about stratifications of algebraic varieties, which generalizes \cite[Part\,I,~Th.\,1.7]{goresky-macpherson}.
-We call a subset $Y\subset\R^m$ {\it a variety} if $Y=Y_1\setminus Y_2$, where $Y_1,Y_2$ are zeroes of finite systems of polynomial equations.
-Note that the closure of every variety is also a variety.